$L^2$-cohomology of quasi-fibered boundary metrics: -cohomology of the Nakajima metric

 whose fiber is then the $\QAC$-compactification $\tHilb^{\mf{p}}_0(\bbC^2)$ of $\Hilb^{\mf{p}}_0(\bbC^2)= \Hilb^{n_{1}}_0(\bbC^2)\times\cdots\times \Hilb^{n_{k}}_0(\bbC^2)$ equipped with the $\QALE$-metric given by the product of Nakajima metrics $g_{\mf{p}}:=g_{n_1}\times g_{n_2}\times \cdots\times g_{n_k}$.
 Indeed, by \cite{KR3}, $g_{\mf{p}}$ is again a $\QALE$-metric and its $\QAC$-compactification $\tHilb^{\mf{p}}_0(\bbC^2)$ can be obtained from the Cartesian product

 by blowing-up (in the sense of Melrose \cite{MelroseAPS}) certain corners.
 Let us denote by $\phi^{\mf{p}}$ the corresponding iterated fibration structure.
-By \cite{KR3}, for each boundary hypersurface of $\tHilb^{\mf{p}}_0(\bbC^2)$, the fibers of the induced fiber bundle is of the form $\tHilb^{\mf{q}}_0(\bbC^2)$ for some refined partition $\mf{q}\ge \mf{p}$. \begin{lemma} For $\mf{p}= \mf{p}_{i,j}$, the fiber bundle \eqref{hs.10} is trivial. \end{lemma} \begin{proof} By Example~\ref{hs.6}, the orbibundle \eqref{hs.5b} is trivial.
-It induces a corresponding trivial bundle over $\overline{s}_{\mf{p}}$.
-This lifts to a trivial bundle on the resolution $S_{\mf{p}}$.
-Extending this fiber bundle to the $\QAC$-compactification of the fibers then gives the fiber bundle \eqref{hs.10}, from which the result follows. \end{proof}
+By \cite{KR3}, for each boundary hypersurface of $\tHilb^{\mf{p}}_0(\bbC^2)$, the fibers of the induced fiber bundle is of the form $\tHilb^{\mf{q}}_0(\bbC^2)$ for some refined partition $\mf{q}\ge \mf{p}$.

 We are now ready to apply Theorem~\ref{wl2.26} to the $\QAC$-compactification $(\tHilb^{n}_0(\bbC^2),\phi_n)$.
 Since the corresponding $\QFC$-metric is in fact a $\QCyl$-metric, we will use the notation